icse2025-artifacts/forked_MwT/README.md

+> Original version of Mwt can be found here: https://github.com/qibinhang/MwT/ <br>
-> This is modified version to compare to MODA https://github.com/icse2025-artifacts/MODA
+> This is modified version to compare to MODA: https://github.com/icse2025-artifacts/MODA

 # Modularizing while Training: A New Paradigm for Modularizing DNN Models
 ## Abstract